-That is until I started realizing how much flour I actually used while “lightly dusting my work surface” and seeing how my over-flouring of the counter was effecting the quality of my baked goods.
+I was surprised to realize just how much flour I was wasting by “lightly dusting” my work surface straight from the tub.
+Moreover, my over-flouring was affecting the quality of my baked goods.

 Supplies

-- one glass jar with a lid (either 8oz jars or 16oz jars work best and for cost-effectiveness, I suggest using a lid that’s lost its seal)
+- One glass jar with a lid (either 8oz or 16oz jars work best)

 Method